 - Purchase 1 gallon mylar bags (3.5mil) w/ O2 absorbers here.

-5 gallon buckets – You don’t really NEED buckets, but you should use them!
-The buckets are there to protect the mylar bags from being punctured by accident or by little fury critters.
+5-gallon buckets – You don’t really NEED buckets, but you should use them!
+The buckets are there to protect the mylar bags from being punctured by accident or by little furry critters.
 They will also serve as an easy place to store your food when you open up your mylar bags.
 I purchase the orange buckets from Home Depot.
 I purchase the lids there too.
 Home Depot has also started selling gamma lids, lids that easily screw off.
 But you can also purchase them on Amazon.

 Mallet – You will need this to hammer down the lids on the buckets after you finish sealing your bags.

 Bucket/Pail Opener – This isn’t necessary, but will save your nails and fingers when you try to open your buckets.
 They are cheap and you will be glad you have one.
 You can purchase them on Amazon too.

 Food – If you are doing this on the cheap, you probably want to stick with white rice, beans, and pasta.
 All of these foods will last for a very long time.
 This will get you started, but you might want to add more.
 Like for example, you might want to store sugar.
 You can put that in a mylar bag, but don’t include an O2 absorber.
 It will turn your sugar into a hard block.
 For other examples of foods that you can store, see the links below.

 Iron and 2×4 board – When you get ready to seal your mylar bags, you will place the top of the bag on the board and then iron over it.
 I used an old iron we didn’t throw out and I had a 2×4 just laying around in the garage.

 First thing – Do not open the package that the O2 absorbers come in until you are ready to start sealing your mylar bags!
 Once you open the O2 package, the absorbers start working.
 You want to wait until you are really ready.